malenkiki/alpha-background/README.md

  - use a server script, I have wroten a little one for you
  - use a CLI script, to generate images by other way.

-If you have some scruples to use an image for IE, I provide some features into my class to generate good line of CSS hacked for this browser of stone's age.
+If you have some scruples to use an image for IE, I provide some features into my class to generate good line of CSS hacked for this browser of stone's age, so, IE6 is in this family too.

 ## For custom use